 The reconstituted Alliance, consisting of Airdrieonians, Cambuslang, Cowlairs, Kilmarnock, Linthouse, Northern, Partick Thistle, Glasgow Thistle, and new members Vale of Leven.
 St Bernards were successful in their application to rejoin, the Alliance reducing their numbers from twelve to ten.
 With few exceptions all the previous rules were adopted, while a new rule that all visiting clubs’ guarantees were to be paid within ten days of the game.

 Andrew Smith of Partick Thistle was appointed President of the Scottish 2nd XI Association.
-A spray had been added to the bath at Inchview, though whether it was this that tempted the new members who had joined the club over the summer was unclear.
+A shower had been added to the bath at Inchview, though whether it was this that tempted the new members who had joined the club over the summer was unclear.
 The new members weren’t enough to dispel some concerns around the financial position of the club.
 A large prize draw was planned, reportedly with impressive prizes.

 The first game of the season saw an excellent crowd of 2,600 at Inchview for a game against Celtic, which had been advertised as being against the Celtic first XI.
 However, a weakened side was sent to Partick, still expected by Celtic to be good enough to win.
-Through goals from Ingram, Murray, Bruce and Paul, and fine performances from former Minerva players Joe Leiper, Hope Robertson and Harvey, Thistle recorded their first ever win over Celtic, by 5-2.
+Through goals from Ingram, Murray, Bruce and Paul, and fine performances from Leiper and Harvey, Thistle recorded their first ever win over Celtic, by 5-2.

 After that encouraging performance, though, a 2-6 defeat from Third Lanark was followed by another 2-6 reverse in the first Alliance fixture, away at Kilmarnock and a 3-4 defeat at Inchview against St Bernards.
 Willie Paul again scored for Thistle.
 Thistle’s first Alliance win of the season came in mid-September away to Cambuslang (2-1).

-Maryhill were the scheduled opponents in the first preliminary round of the Scottish Cup, and suggested they would pull out of the tournament if they received a payment.
+Maryhill were the scheduled opponents in the first qualifying round of the Scottish Cup, and suggested they would pull out of the tournament if they received a payment.
 Whether that happened or not isn’t recorded, but they did scratch, leaving Thistle a bye into the next round, and a free Saturday.
 A friendly was hastily arranged against Royal Albert at Inchview – a 3-3 draw.

 Eglinton Park was the venue for the first round of the Glasgow Cup against Wanderers, and Thistle were staring defeat in the face at half-time, 0-2 down.
 However, a scrimmage followed by Millar and Edgar provided the goals in the 3-2 win.
 The referee was criticised in the press as favouring Thistle – the third goal went over the bar, while numerous fouls were given against Wanderers’ players for nothing.
 No protest, though, was taken to the next Glasgow FA meeting.

 Celtic were due to return to Inchview for the Glasgow Cup (although they tried to persuade Thistle to switch the game to Parkhead), and the committee had set up special training for the game – a prize was also to be awarded to the player who turned up most often for training.
 The Sporting Life described the game as being between “the team from the extreme east against the team from the extreme west”.

-Scottish football remained, in theory, an amateur sport.
-Celtic (certainly not the only Scottish club), were regularly suspected of compensating their players, although the under-the-table wages were never proved, or judiciously ‘ignored’.
+Scottish football remained, for the time being, an amateur sport.
+Celtic (certainly not the only Scottish club), were regularly suspected of compensating their players, although the under-the-table wages/expenses were never proved, or judiciously ‘ignored’.
 The Preston Herald reported an exchange between supporters that hinted at the hidden ‘professionalism’.

 Thistle withdrew Robert Campbell, and Celtic withdrew Cullen, who had both been selected for the Glasgow representative team who were facing Sheffield, to ensure strong sides for the replayed game, although Celtic did also play a handful of reserves.
 On entering Inchview the Celtic committee were unusually charged admission to the pavilion, an example of the uneasy relationship between the two clubs since the first game.
 A crowd of 4,000, the biggest ever at Inchview, saw Miller put Thistle into the lead after ten minutes.
 Thistle continued to have the better of the game, but Celtic equalised in the second half to take the game to a Celtic Park replay.
 Rumours circulated that Celtic considered Campbell of Partick Thistle to be ineligible, although a Celtic official replied that Thistle could have played eleven ineligible players, but Celtic would not protest, and instead take revenge in the replay.

-At Celtic Park the Partick Thistle committee found themselves barred from the pavilion, in a crowd which generated a gate £4 less than at Inchview and gave Thistle a cool welcome.
+At Celtic Park the Partick Thistle committee found themselves barred from the pavilion, in a partisan home crowd which generated a gate £4 less than at Inchview and gave Thistle a cool welcome.
 Home advantage, and the better players (Celtic at last fielded their strongest team possible), told heavily – Thistle scored three own goals, and three were scored while Murray was off the pitch.
-Celtic finished the game as 8-0 winners.
+Celtic finished the game as 8-0 winners and had their revenge.

 While the Partick Thistle committee was undoubtedly disappointed with the Glasgow Cup exit, the gates from the three games had wiped out an £80 debt at Inchview.
 Not for the first time, or the last, that Thistle would gratefully accept the financial returns of playing Celtic.

 Another group of Irishmen, Broxburn Shamrock, hosted the final preliminary game before the first round proper of the Scottish Cup.
 Thistle were the better team, but Broxburn seemed to have more determination.
 After losing early goals Thistle dominated and pulled the game back to 3-3, only to lose another late goal, a minute from time, to go out of the competition.
 A protest about the competency of the referee was briefly considered but decided against.
 Shamrock went on to reach the semi final before losing to eventual winners Queen’s Park.